Cindy Orlandi, Children's Author and Speaker

 Dog lovers are happy people, and those who love the breed called Weimaraners, also known as Grey Ghosts, aren’t just happy – they are as loyal as these dogs are faithful friends.

-With proceeds from the sale of the book going to Great Lakes Weimaraner Rescue, a 501c3 nonprofit organization, the book contains 48 pages of colored photos, pictures to color, and insight on dog-related idiom expressions such as “barking up the wrong tree,” “a dog is man’s best friend,” “you can’t teach an old dog new tricks,” and more.
+With proceeds from the sale of the book going to Great Lakes Weimaraner Rescue, a 501c3 nonprofit organization, the book contains 48 pages of colored photos, pictures to color, and insights on dog-related idiom expressions, such as “barking up the wrong tree,” “a dog is man’s best friend,” “you can’t teach an old dog new tricks,” and more.

 In addition, Love Is a Dog and Some Crayons includes resources on individuals and organizations to help choose and train your dog (think the Weimaraner Club of America and the American Kennel Club), suggests what to ask breeders before you buy, and lists the contact information for both U.S. and international Weimaraner rescue groups.
 Orlandi observes, “Coloring isn’t just for kids anymore.
 Like dogs who help us live in the moment, coloring is a great stress reliever.”